 If your ankle is dislocated or the bones are badly misaligned (displaced) the doctor or paramedic may decide to manipulate them back into place (reduction).
 This is to avoid potential problems with the blood and nerve supply to the foot.

 A splint will then usually be applied to protect your ankle and keep the bones in the correct position while you are transferred to an accident and emergency department.
 You will be given strong painkillers or sedation to ensure your comfort during this procedure.

 At the hospital, your doctor will then decide whether you need surgery or if you just need a cast to support your ankle as it heals naturally.

 An X-ray is needed to confirm the fracture and to help decide on the appropriate treatment.

 More severe fractures often require surgery to realign the bones and fix them in position.
 This is usually carried out under a general anaesthetic (where you are put to sleep).

 The surgeon makes cuts in the skin near the ankle and the bones are put back into position.
 A combination of plates, screws and wires may be used to hold the bones together, and the wound is closed using stitches.
-This procedure is called open reduction and internal fixation (ORIF).
-Normally, the metalwork is not removed unless it becomes a problem.
+The metalwork is not normally removed later on unless it becomes a problem.

 It takes about six to 12 weeks for a broken ankle to heal, but it may take longer to regain full movement and return to all of your normal activities.
 Swelling can sometimes take a few years to improve.